Hydrophobic Recovery of HTV Silicone Insulators Under Repeated Pollution Exposure

 3. Manufacturer #3 material failed to recover hydrophobicity after repeated contamination, with contact angles remaining near zero from the 3rd cycle onward.
 FTIR data supported this finding by showing little to no regeneration of methyl-functional groups, implying an absence or exhaustion of LMW chains in the bulk.
 This suggests that the material either lacked sufficient LMW species from the outset or that its cross-linked network restricted migration of these molecules to the surface.

 These results emphasize that not all silicone rubber insulator materials offer equivalent long-term performance in polluted environments.
-Moreover, while some materials perform well after a single contamination cycle, this can degrade significantly after repeated exposures.
+They also illustrate that some materials that perform well after a single contamination cycle may still degrade significantly under repeated exposure.

 REFERENCES